barc/backbone.giraffe/src/docs/viewFlexibility.md

   },
 ```

-The `html` jQuery method replaces existing content.
+The `'html'` __jQuery__ method replaces existing content. __Giraffe__
-Giraffe automatically disposes of any uncached views that get in the way.
+automatically detaches any views that get in the way when it's used.
+We'll add a
+button to see how this behavior works with sibling views.

 ```js
   onAttachUsingHTML: function() {